pihole command lets you control, configure, and update your Pi-hole.

 Debug Your Pi-hole Install

-will run through some diagnostics and generate a unique token, which you can provide to the Pi-hole dev team if you need help.
+Our debug script will run through some diagnostics and (optionally) automatically upload this log to our secure server.
+It will generate a unique token, which you can provide to the Pi-hole dev team if you need help.

 Flushing The Log File